janmichaellaranjo/janmichaellaranjo.github.io/_posts/2018-12-08-group-work-in-university.md

 locate the problem.

 There comes a time during your studies where your motivation reaches an all time low and you want to quit.
 It is quite hard to recharge your motivation.
-It would be easier, if you have motivated colleagues that cheer someone up.
+It would be easier, if you have motivated colleagues who cheer someone up.
 If you don't have the willingness to nudge yourself, the chances are high that the only option is dropping out.

 <h3>Conclusion</h3>
 As you can see you can try to study alone and be the lone wolf.
 But I would not